 Chef Tony Cervone is the culinary force behind Souvla, overseeing menu quality and consistency, team training, and daily culinary operations of the restaurant.
 Tony has been integral in developing the culinary team in anticipation of the company’s scaling efforts, setting the restaurant group up for success in the next stage of business.
 Prior to joining Souvla, Tony served as chef de cuisine of Kokkari Estiatorio, San Francisco’s no. 1 rated restaurant and the benchmark for fine dining Greek cuisine on the West Coast for nearly a decade.

-As executive chef of the Clif Family Bruschetteria Food Truck, John McConnell has taken a farm-forward, or farm-to-truck, approach to Northern Italian cuisine, sharing the beauty of the changing seasons and the bounty from the Clif Family Farm and trusted local purveyors.
+As executive chef of the Clif Family Bruschetteria Food Truck, JOHN MCCONNELL has taken a farm-forward approach to Northern Italian cuisine, sharing the beauty of the changing seasons and the freshest ingredients possible from the Clif Family Farm and trusted local purveyors. (

 Celia Florián, owner of the restaurant Las Quince Letras in Oaxaca, shows her great passion and love for traditional food that she inherits from her grandmother and mother.
 The philosophy of her cuisine is based on taking advantage of the diversity of local products, working together with Oaxacan producers for the sustainability of the local crops.
 She is a member of the Slow Food movement, forming part of the Terra Madre world network of traditional cooks, and is the Oaxaca representing delegate of Conservatorio de la Cultura Gastronómica Mexicana (CCGM).
 Celia has long promoted Oaxacan cuisine in different national and international forums.
 The former leader of the group of traditional cooks in Oaxaca, her great passion lead her to win the National Prize of Regional Cuisine 2012 and the acknowledgement of her role in the preservation and conservation of Mexican cuisine by the CCGM in 2016.
 Her restaurant Las Quince Letras appears in the list of the 120 best Mexican restaurants 2016 and 2017 of Mexican Culinary and San Pellegrino.